graphql-aspnet/graphql-aspnet.github.io/docs/development/entity-framework.md

         });
 }
 ```
 This default registration adds the `DbContext` to the DI container is as a `Scoped` service.
 Meaning one instance is generated per Http request.
-However, consider the following controller and query:
+However, consider the following graph controller and query:

 <div class="sideBySideCode hljs">